 In April 1990, with only 15 active CASA volunteers, the Juvenile Court CASA Program and the District Court CASA Program undertook a mutually cooperative venture to expand and utilize the same group of CASA volunteers who were recruited, screened and trained to advocate for the children in both arenas.
 In July 1992, the programs were administratively combined to form the Clark County Family Division CASA Program.
-In 2008, more than 200 CASA volunteers served over 500 abused and neglected children in the Juvenile Court.
+In 2014, more than 350 CASA volunteers served over 900 abused and neglected children in the Dependency Court.

 The Nevada Legislature provided for volunteer advocacy representation for children through NRS 432B.500 and 432B.505, such that “the court shall appoint a . . . volunteer” to represent and protect the best interest of the child in cases of child abuse/neglect.
-Over 2,500 children in Clark County fall within this category.
-The legislature specified that the volunteer must serve without compensation.
+Over 3,500 children in Clark County fall within this category.
 The Eighth Judicial District Court authorized the appointment of a Court Appointed Special Advocate through Rule 5.69 such that “the court . . . may appoint a court appointed special advocate for any minor child.”